Join a Division Committee!

 • Track and report member statistics and trends.

-• Gauge the perceived "value" of the Division and provides guidance for improvements to programs and resources.
+• Gauge perceived "value" of the Division and provide guidance for improvements to programs and resources.

 • Support member-focused programs.